Clifford Last Name Popularity, Meaning and Origin

-In this article we'll look at the surname Clifford and how popular it is in the United States.
+In this article we'll look at the origin and meaning of the surname Clifford and how popular it is in the United States.
 We'll also look at the race and ethnic origin of people in the United States who are named Clifford.

 Clifford, like all of the names we have data for, is identified by the U.S. Census Bureau as a surname which has more than 100 occurrences in the United States in the Decennial Census survey.
 The most recent statistics we have for the Clifford surname is from the 2010 census data.

 Find out where your family name is from, what your ancestors did for a living, and who they were, using Ancestry.com records.

 With over 30 billion (seriously!) records in their database, you can research your family name and discover amazing details you may never have known about your ancestors.

 With a 14-day free trial, it's very easy to get started and discover your past!Get Started →